 Uploading a Kit Creation / Shipment spreadsheet

-To upload a kit creation / shipment template: Note: Only an authorized Biobank user can upload a kit creation / shipment spreadsheet.
+To upload a kit creation and or Kit shipment template:

 Prepare the Kit Creation / Shipment upload spreadsheet for the kit creation and kit shipment data you want to upload.
 Note:

-You can obtain a copy of the template spreadsheet by contacting the System Administrator or sending an email request to cirraspec@tgen.org.

-Template must be saved as an Excel Workbook with .xlsx extension.

-The template has two tabs: Kit Shipment and Kit Creation.
+This template has two tabs: Kit Shipment and Kit Creation.
 Each tab can performs its designated function and they can be submitted together or independently.

 The following table lists each field and its description.